TIW-2016-17/tiwlabs/lab1/Readme.md

 > We start from the knowledge acquired in the previous exercise.
 This time we are going to extract and display all the information found in the client's headers.

-> First we will fix a problem that appears at the bottom tab _"Problems "_ indicating that the project uses java version 1.7 and we have java 1.8 installed.
+> First we will fix a problem that appears at the bottom tab _"Markers "_ indicating that the project uses java version 1.7 and we have java 1.8 installed.

 - Open the eclipse console : __Menu Window->Show View->Console__
 - In the console tab, shows maven's console as you did in the previous exercise.